-After a month of seeing your money motto daily, take some time to reflect on it.
+After a month of seeing your money quote daily, take some time to reflect on it.
 Does it still resonate with you?
 Or if you had many quotes, is there one that resonates with you the most?
 If so, great, you may now have a money motto.
 If not, then its time to search your themes again and come up with more options.

 My Money Motto

-My money motto is a quote from Jerry Rice “Today I will do what others won’t so that tomorrow I can accomplish what others can’t.”
+My money motto is a quote from Jerry Rice: “Today I will do what others won’t so that tomorrow I can accomplish what others can’t.”

-Having grown up surrounded by athletics, I am sure that it where I heard this quote.
+Having grown up surrounded by athletics, I am sure that is where I heard this quote.
 Jerry Rice is a retired NFL receiver.
 Although the original intent of this quote was probably not financial, it fits perfectly with my goals and intention.

 What It Means to Me